Advertisement

 Social Justice

-Where to find free toiletries, sanitary products and nappies in the UK
+Where to find free toiletries, period products and nappies in the UK

 Millions are struggling to afford basic hygiene products in the UK.
 Our guide shows you how to access free and low-cost toiletries, sanitary products, nappies and more, to help you stay healthy and save money

 If you are finding it difficult to afford hygiene products, you are far from alone.
-Nearly 3.2 million people are in hygiene poverty across the UK.
+More than 4 million people experienced hygiene poverty for the first time last year.
 People are sacrificing toilet paper and soap, toothpaste and sanitary towels.
-While that simply should not be the case, there are incredible organisations across the country helping out by offering free toiletries, sanitary products and nappies to people in need.
+While that simply should not be the case, there are incredible organisations across the country helping out by offering free toiletries, period products and nappies to people in need.

 People may be prioritising hot water and food for their children and have no money left for their own hygiene.
 But there’s a stigma attached to hygiene poverty, with almost half of people affected too embarrassed to ask for help.